lavint/FinTech-Blockchain/Blockchain cheat sheet.md

 * Download a stable `Geth & Tools` Release on this [site](https://geth.ethereum.org/downloads/) and save on local drive

-* On Gitbase, `cd` to the folder location.
-Then type/pick the followings
+* On Gitbash, `cd` to the folder location.
+Then type the followings to create a Genesis Block

 ```
 #1